 Figure 3 Layout in factory for which measurement of RSSI is recorded

-The observed RSSI measurement in LOS condition is shown in Figure 4 below.
+The observed RSSI measurement for this layout is shown in Figure 4 below.
+The packet with 54Byte was sent at each sequential(Seq) number with 10-msec separation at a data rate of 6Mbps.